 Authorial - think about the vocabulary and choice of language the author has used in the text.

 Literal - answers that can be retrieved from the text.

-In Maths, the children will be looking at money and then moving onto statistics.
+In Maths, the children will be looking at fractions, geometry, money and time.

 Home Reading Books